dtcenter/METplus/docs/Users_Guide/glossary.rst

      .. warning:: **DEPRECATED:** Please use :term:`TC_GEN_OPER_TECHNIQUE`.

    TC_GEN_FILTER_<n>
-     Specify the values of filter in the MET configuration file where <n> is any integer.
+     Specify the values of 'filter' in the MET configuration file where <n> is any integer.
      Any quotation marks that are found inside another set of quotation marks must be preceded with a backslash

      | *Used by:*  TCGen